IBM/aspera-cli/README.md

 ## Plugin: `faspex`: IBM Aspera Faspex v4

-Notes:
+> **Note:** For full details on Faspex API, refer to: [Reference on Developer Site](https://developer.ibm.com/apis/catalog/?search=faspex)

-- The command `v4` requires the use of APIv4, refer to the Faspex Admin manual on how to activate.
+This plugin uses APIs versions 3 Faspex v4.
-- For full details on Faspex API, refer to: [Reference on Developer Site](https://developer.ibm.com/apis/catalog/?search=faspex)
+The `v4` command requires the use of API v4, refer to the Faspex Admin manual on how to activate.

 ### Listing Packages